Creating custom language plugins

 source file.
 The source code for the Wrattler web components is located

-folder.
+in the client folder.
 There, you can find existing language plugins in

-.
+src/languages.
 In this tutorial, we put the implementation of our plugin

-in src/demo/merger.ts
+in src/demo/merger.ts.

 To start, we will need to import Maquette, which

-is a virtual DOM library that Wrattler uses for user interface, Md5
+is a virtual DOM library that Wrattler uses for user interface, Md5 function

 for hashing and three other components of Wrattler: